haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

         magento-cloud integrations -p 'PROJECT ID'

 ## Verify that it works
-After configuring the Bitbucket integration, test it by pushing a simple change to your Bitbucket repository.
+After configuring the Bitbucket集成, test it by pushing a simple change to your Bitbucket repository.

 1. Create a test file: